-I have long loved the word for wait as defined in Scripture.
+I have long loved the word for wait as defined in the Old Testament Scriptures.
 I discovered it many years ago when I found myself in place of hopelessness, feeling defeated and overwhelmed.

 Wait – to bind together (as in the twisting of a rope); to look eagerly for, to linger for.
 (Complete Word Study Bible and Dictionary)

-In moments of discouragement and disappointment I need the prompting to look to the Lord, to draw close and cling to Him.
-His Word always lifts my spirits and renews my mind.
+In moments of discouragement and disappointment, I need the prompting to look to the Lord, to draw close and cling to Him.
+His Word always lifts my spirit and renews my mind.

 If you find yourself in a discouraging or disappointing place today…